rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 Namespaces are frequently used for ROS applications.
 They allow users to declare multiple robots with the same topic, service, tf... names without conflicts.
-For example, the joint state publisher use the topic ``/joint_states`` by convention.
+For example, the joint state publisher uses the topic ``/joint_states`` by convention.
 If you have multiple robots, you can use a namespace to isolate the topic.
-For example, the Phantom Omni package uses the the namespace ``/arm`` and the joint state topics becomes ``/arm/joint_states``.
+For example, the Phantom Omni package uses the namespace ``/arm`` and the joint state topics becomes ``/arm/joint_states``.
 If you are unsure which namespaces are used, you can list all the current ROS topics using ``ros2 topic list``.